ildarkhasanshin/cuda_folding_caption/README.md

 Plugin for CudaText.
-Show first line of the folding block on the top.
+Show first line of the folding block on the top/bottom-panel.